wunused/site/content/posts/_joern-developer-notes.md

 Official Joern resources are the authoritative sources of information.
 The Joern team maintains [official documentation](https://docs.joern.io/), a [Discord community](https://discord.com/invite/vv4MH284Hc), and [GitHub Issues](https://github.com/joernio/joern/issues).
-I will aim to refer to them rather than repeat them.
+I aim to refer to them rather than repeat them.

 These notes are (mostly) accurate for the (outdated) Joern version TODO, which is the version that I forked from.
 I may update this post in the future for a more recent Joern version.

-This post contains notes on:
+My notes cover:
 * Setting up Joern;
 * Using Joern to analyze programs; and
 * Developing Joern.